 Nearly all of the 35 proposals that have been submitted to PTAC between 2016 and 2020 address the proposed model's potential impact on costs, to some degree.
-Additionally, at least ten previous submitters have discussed the use of TCOC measures in their payment methodology and performance reporting as part of their proposal submissions (also referred to as PTAC proposals with TCOC components).^{III}
+Additionally, at least 10 previous submitters have discussed the use of TCOC measures in their payment methodology and performance reporting as part of their proposal submissions (also referred to as PTAC proposals with TCOC components). iv

-The PTAC proposals with TCOC components models were primarily condition- or episode-specific.
-One of these proposals had an advanced primary care focus, three of these proposals had a population specific focus, and six of these proposals had an episode-based focus.
+The PTAC proposals with TCOC components were primarily condition- or episode-specific.
+One of these proposals had an advanced primary care focus, three of these proposals had a population-specific focus, and six of these proposals had an episode-based focus.
 None of these PTAC proposed models were intended to serve a broad population, such as those that would be covered under ACOs.

-The ten PTAC proposals with TCOC components varied by clinical focus and setting of care.
-However, all ten of these proposals sought to reduce health care costs.
+The 10 PTAC proposals with TCOC components varied by clinical focus and setting of care.
+However, all 10 of these proposals sought to reduce health care costs.
 Common cost reduction objectives in these proposals included: decreasing hospitalizations and ED visits, limiting costs associated with a particular episode of care (defined by diagnosis, prognosis, or procedures), and avoiding unnecessary services and medications.

 PTAC members noted several issues for consideration related to use of TCOC incentives in the proposals they reviewed.
-Notably, PTAC members indicated that any given provider's accountability related to iii These proposals were identified using TCOC-based keyword searches of key documents related to the Committee's proposal review process.

-TCOC should reflect their specific role in driving health care costs.
+Notably, PTAC members indicated that any given provider's accountability related to TCOC should reflect their specific role in driving health care costs.
 PTAC members noted that if not properly designed and implemented, the use of TCOC incentives, could potentially lead to a reduction in services that would improve patient-centeredness of care.